 - aged balsamic vinegar or balsamic glaze

-- In a 350°F oven or toaster oven, bake toast pieces until slightly browned and crunchy on the crust.
+- In a 350°F oven or toaster oven, bake toast pieces until slightly browned and crunchy on the crust, about 5 minutes.
 The inside of the bread should still be soft, but sturdy enough to hold the weight of ingredients without flopping over.

 - In the meantime, wash peaches and slice in half around the pits.
 Remove pits and slice in 1/4″ thick slices.